 Sadly, just as she was getting started, Wall Street Music closed its recording division soon after the release of Downcity.
 They offered to continue to record Mary Ann’s music but would no longer be able to support her touring.
 So, it was at this time that they parted ways and Mary Ann produced and recorded timber and nails at Lakewest Studios with Jack Gauthier.
 She also, with the help of Mixed Media, promoted her own release and toured the country with her band members, the Rossonians: Jack Gauthier, Joe Potenza, Dan Hann, Paul Dube and Betsy Dake.

 After years of touring nationally, Mary Ann is now back to her roots with the recent release of Edentown.
 She has now come full circle performing regionally and mostly solo acoustic.
 She still says, “It’s all about the song,” and remains very active in the songwriting process.
 She is a two time chair and founding member of the Rhode Island Songwriters Association.
-Now in its twenty-second year, RISA has over 140 active members.
+Now in its twenty-fifth year, RISA has over 140 active members.
 To this day, Mary Ann does not record a song without first running the tune by her RISA critique pals.

 Mary Ann also continues to seek publishing offers as well as performers that may want to explore her extensive catalog.
 Most recently her song “Measure My Love” was recorded by Caroline Doctorow on her Sweet to Me CD.